korthout/backport-action/README.md

 Placeholders can be used to define variable values.
 These are indicated by a dollar sign and curly braces (`${placeholder}`).
 Please refer to this action's README for all available [placeholders](#placeholders).

-### `copy_labels_pattern`

-Default: `''` (disabled)

-Regex pattern to match github labels which will be copied from the original pull request to the backport pull request.
-Note that labels matching `label_pattern` are excluded.
-By default, no labels are copied.

 ## Placeholders
 In the `pull_description` and `pull_title` inputs, placeholders can be used to define variable values.